yptheangel/openvino-starter-pack/README.md

-# openvinostarterpack
+# Shortcut your way to understanding OpenVINO Toolkit on Windows 10

 This repository will help you get familiar with Intel OpenVINO toolkit.
-Note that the Toolkit offers a lot of features, here I will simplify the work and help you see better on what OpenVINO can do.
-Note that, I am not paid to do this.
+Note that the Toolkit offers a lot of features, here I will simplify the work and help you see and understand better on what OpenVINO inference engine can do.
+Note that I am not paid by Intel to do this.
 Cheers :)

+All the codes here are from OpenVINO inference engine sample apps and they have open source licenses, please proceed with caution.
+My goal here is to demostrate the sample apps as seamlessly as possible.
+Remember to show and share this repository with your friends!
+Any positive and negative feedbacks are welcome.

+##Let's get started with OpenVINO toolkit!
+Please read [Install OpenVINO on Windows](https://software.intel.com/en-us/articles/OpenVINO-Install-Windows) as an installation guide.

+My environment:
+Microsoft Windows 10 Enterprise 64-bit
+OpenVINO Toolkit R4
+Microsoft Visual Studio 14 2015
+CMake 3.10.0
+Python 3
+Git Bash
+Webcam from my laptop

+Debug:
+(If you are using python 2, just change the syntax print(hello) to print "hello")

+##How to use this repo
+1. `python setup.py`
+2. Go to the build folder
+    `cd build`
+3. There are three batch file that you can run as your demo On your windows command prompt, run
+    a.
+Human Pose Estimation Demo
+    `demo1.bat`
+    b.
+Interactive Face Detection Demo
+    `demo2.bat`
+    c.
+Object Detection Demo SSD Async
+    `demo3.bat`

+Let me know if you encounter a problem on your host machine and I would love to know what is the performance on your PC :).